 BRO.
-JONES:-The following manifestation which occurred on the day of the funeral services of Oliver H. Swain, of Lynn, Mass., is of peculiar interest and worthy of being put on record.
+JONES :- The following manifestation which occurred on the day of the funeral services of Oliver H, Swain, of Lynn, Mass., is of peculiar interest and worthy of being put on record.
 Mr. Swain's departure from the body occurred instantly, while he was seated in a chair at his office, and of course the shock to his wife and many friends was fearful in the extreme.
-After the funeral was over, and the friends had returned from the cemetery where the body was deposited in a tomb, Mrs. Julia M. Carpenter, a medium well known to the public, being present, said to Mrs. Swain that she felt's strong spiritual influence, where-upon Mrs. Swain with two friends and the me-dium retired to an upper chamber to see what dium retired to an upper chamber to see what the spirits had to communicate.
+After the funeral was over, and the friends had returned from the cemetery where the body was deposited in a tomb, Mrs. Julia M. Carpenter, a medium well known to the public, being present, said to Mrs. Swain that she felt a strong spiritual influence, where-upon Mrs. Swain with two friends and the medium retired to an upper chamber to see what the spirits had to communicate.
 They sat down around the table, it being about three o'clock in the afternoon and the room perfectly light, to await whatever might come.
 Resting their hands upon the table they sat for a short time, when suddenly and unexpectedly there appeared upon the table directly before the eyes of all a beautiful rosebud.
 Mrs. Swain cried out, "It is from Oliver [her husband's name], and it is for me."
-Immediately the medium's hand was influenced and the spirit wrote: "My darling wife: I have brought this as a memento to you, and I wish brought this as a memento to you, and I wish you to preserve it and keep it while you live."
+Immediately the medium's hand was influenced and the spirit wrote: "My darling wife: I have brought this as a memoto to you and I wish brought this as a memento to you, and I wish you to preserve it and keep it while you live."
 The spirit then spoke through the medium and said: "This is one of the two buds that were placed in my hand after the body was put in the coffin.
 You will remember that in taking hold of my hand this bud dropped out of its place and you put it back again.
-Your touching it made it possible for me to bring it to ing it made it possible for me to bring it to you.
+Your touch-ing it made it possible for me to bring it to you.
 I want you to get a carriage to-morrow and take your friends with you, and go and see for yourselves the truth of what I have told you."
-Accordingly the next morning Mrs. Swain, accompanied by three friends, none of whom were Spiritualists, visited the tomb and had the coffin opened and found the rose gone.
-The fact of the rosebud being in his hand was known to several, and Mrs. Swain distinctly remembered replacing the bud, a fact entirely unknown to the medium.
-One of the bearers noticed particularly that both buds were in the body's hand when the coffin was bearers noticed particularly that both buds were in the body's hand when the coffin was closed.
-How the rosebud came to appear on the table two hours after the coffin had been securely locked up in the tomb, is a question for the scientist.
-They would say it is impossible, but it happened, and the sorrowing wife was cheered and comforted beyond measure by the beautiful token of loving remembrance

-presented by her arisen husband.
+Accordingly the next morning Mrs. Swain, accompanied by three friends, none of whom were Spiritualists, visited the tomb and had the coilis opened and found the rose gone.

+The fact of the rosebud being in his hand was known to several, and Mrs. Bwain dis-tinctly remembered replacing the bud, a fact entirely unknown to the medium.
+One of the bearers noticed particularly that both buds were in the body's hand when the coffin was closed.
+How the resebud came to appear on the table two hours after the coffin had been securely locked up in the tomb, is a question for the scientist.
+They would say it is impossible, but it happened, and the sorrowing wife was cheered and comforted beyond measure by the beautiful token of loving remembrance presented by her arisen husband.
-A. E. Carpenter,

-2 Indiana st., Boston, Mass.
+A. E. CARPENTER, 2 Indiana st., Boston, Mass.

-Poices squm the People.
+Boices from the People.

-LYTLE CITY, IOWA.-A. G. Johnson writes.
+pl.YTLECITY, IOWA -A. G. Johnson writes.

--I admire your treatment of the Woodhull faction.
+I admire your treatment of the Woodhull fac-

 CARTERSVILLE, ILL.-R. M. Hincheliff writes.-Could you give through the JOURNAL directions for the development of a Clairvoyant?
 Sitting in developing circles a few months will accomplish the result desired.

-LIBERTY, IND.-J. C. Felter writes:-I wish result sand some road lecturer and medium you would send some good lecturer and medium here.
-I think they would be well paid for their labor.
+LIBERTY, IND .- J. C. Felter writes: - I wish you would send to me good lecturer and medium here.
+I think they would be well paid for their

-MILLERS FALLS, MASS.-A. B. Parker writes.
+MILLERS FALLS, MASS, -A. B. Parker writes.

--I will say that I like the tone of the Journal very well, especially the stand it takes on the social will confer a fayor.
+-I will say that I likethe tone of the Journal very well, especially the stand it takes on the social